 - Add symbolic debug information to your release build.

-Note: To get symbolic stack reports, debug information (PDB files) needs to be uploaded to the BugSplat website along with your application’s executable files.
+- Important!
+To get symbolic stack reports, debug information (pdb, dll and executable files) needs to be uploaded to the BugSplat website along with your application’s executable files.
 Modify your build settings so that symbol files are created for Release builds, e.g.,

 - Finally, note that the Visual Studio debugger's hosting process can interfere with BugSplat's ability to resolve symbols; it should be disabled in your project's debug settings when submitting crash reports that occur while debugging.

 - You can verify symbols have been posted on the Symbols page.

 - You can view a list of crashes that have been posted to BugSplat on the Crashes page.